Sustainability and Cricket

 Registration

-The event is free of charge, but registration is required via rcarruthers@uca.ac.uk by sending your name and organisation.
-On receipt, you will be sent instructions to join the workshop.
+The event is free of charge, but you need to register via rcarruthers@uca.ac.uk by sending your Name, Surname, Job Title, and Organisation.
+On receipt, you will be sent confirmation and instructions on how to join the workshop.

 Further information